 Friday morning, IAC PR executive Justine Sacco had about 300 Twitter followers and was known mostly to her family, friends and colleagues.
-But after a racially themed tweet and 12 hours of silence as Twitter raged, she became a PR crisis case history and an example of a personal reputation meltdown in real time.
+But after a racially themed tweet and 12 hours of silence as Twitter raged, she became a PR crisis case and an example of a personal reputation meltdown in real time.
 How did it happen, and can we learn anything from it?

 Unfortunately for Sacco, Valleywag caught the update and posted a brief but snarky item about it, “A Funny Holiday Joke From IAC’s PR Boss.”

 At that, Twitter took notice.
 To some, it was pure ignorance and racism.
 Others thought it was an attempt at edgy humor, which was my take.
 Some speculated about a hack.
 The tweet was RT’d thousands of times, and Sacco’s Twitter account ballooned to over 6000 followers.
 Before the close of the business day, IAC had posted an apology for the “outrageous” and “offensive” tweet and implied she would be dismissed as soon as she could be reached.
 Sacco’s name was scrubbed from the IAC website that very day.